 Average car insurance cost in Georgia

 Car insurance in Georgia is relatively expensive, with average full coverage premium that is more than $300 higher per year compared to the annual national average cost of car insurance in the country.
-While the national average cost of car insurance is $1,674 per year, Georgia residents pay $1,982 per year for the same coverage.
+While the national average cost of full coverage car insurance is $1,674 per year, Georgia residents pay $1,982 per year for the same coverage.
 Minimum coverage is similarly more expensive, at $756 annual for Georgia residents and $565 per year on average in the U.S.

 |Average annual premium for minimum coverage in Georgia||Average annual premium for full coverage in Georgia|